garnertb/dormant-accounts/actions/copilot-dormancy/README.md

     # Default: ${{ github.token }}
     token: ''

+    # GitHub token with permissions to read/write activity log repository.
+If not provided, the main token will be used.
+    activity-log-token: ''

     # Run in dry-run mode will not write the activity log
     # Default: false
     dry-run: ''